Tornado preparedness

 The term "tornado preparedness" refers to safety precautions made before the arrival of and during a tornado.
 Historically, the steps taken have varied greatly, depending on location, or time remaining before a tornado was expected.
 For example, in rural areas, people might prepare to enter an external storm cellar, in case the main building collapses, and thereby allow exit without needing rescue from the main building as in urban areas.
 Because tropical storms have spawned many tornadoes, hurricane preparations also involve tornadoes.
 The term "tornado preparedness" has been used by government agencies, emergency response groups, schools, insurance companies, and others.

-Understanding the dangers
+Dangers of tornadoes

-Preparedness involves knowing the major dangers to avoid.
 Some tornadoes are the most violent storms in nature.
 Tornadoes have varied in strength, and some tornadoes have been mostly invisible due to a lack of loose dirt or debris in the funnel cloud.
 Spawned from severe thunderstorms, tornadoes have caused fatalities and devastated neighborhoods within seconds of arrival.